cbaggers/cepl/docs/006 - gpu-arrays.md

 *Performance Note:*

-I've taken this from the OpenGL wiki and modified it to use jungl's terminology:
+I've taken this from the OpenGL wiki and modified it to use cepl's terminology:

 > Mappings to the data stores of `gpu-arrays` may have nonstandard performance characteristics.
 For example, such mappings may be marked as uncacheable regions of memory, and in such cases reading from them may be very slow.
 To ensure optimal performance, the client should use the mapping in a fashion consistent with the values of `:access-style` for the `gpu-array` and of access.
 Using a mapping in a fashion inconsistent with these values is liable to be multiple orders of magnitude slower than using normal memory.